xixianliao/pronoun/README.md

-This repository contains the materials and scripts for the following paper:
+This repository contains the materials, scripts and a supplementary file for the following paper:

 *Comparing models of pronoun production and interpretation with observational and experimental evidence*.